 Sebastien ignored him.
 “She’s leaving,” she whispered, already hurrying back to her own cubicle.
-She’d only deigned to wake him because she didn’t have any spell that could enhance her hearing well enough to spy on Tanya from afar.
+She’d only deigned to wake him because she had no spells that could enhance her hearing well enough to spy on Tanya from afar.
 Otherwise, she would have preferred not to involve him.

 Damien immediately understood who she was referring to.
 Behind her, he scrambled out of bed and began to dress with more haste and less silence than she would have preferred.

-She pulled out the bone disk that would let her sympathetically track Tanya’s shoe and set up the tracking spell on the portable slate table with folding legs that she’d found in the abandoned classroom.
+She retrieved the bone disk that would let her sympathetically track Tanya’s shoe and set up the tracking spell on the portable slate table with folding legs that she’d taken from the abandoned classroom.
 Her little lantern was plenty of power for this simple spell, with Tanya not having had enough time to move very far from the dorms.

 Damien crouched down beside her, looking at the stick.
 “She’s returning to the scene of the crime,” he said in an ominous tone.